Integration of Alternative Messaging Providers

 from.

-Activate SMS
+Enable SMS

 Add a Groovy action to the generic event handler.

-The Intrexx script editor will open.
+The Intrexx script editor opens.

 // Required parameters